TracesOfWar needs your help! Every euro, pound or dollar you contribute greatly supports the continuation of this website. Go to stiwot.nl and donate!

 Execution site Citadel, l'Enclos des Fusillés

-At this place, in the citadel of Liège, 271 people were executed during World War II.
-Most of them were Belgian resistance fighters from the Armée Secret or the Front Independance, for example, who were arrested and imprisoned here until their trial.
+At this site, in the citadel of Liège, there are 414 crosses.
+At this site, 271 people were executed during World War II.
+Most of them were Belgian resistance fighters from the Armée Secret, the Front Independance, ore le Mouvement National Belge, for example, who were arrested and imprisoned here until their trial.

 They are commemorated, along with other victims, with symbolic graves.
 In total, there are 317 symbolic graves here.
 In addition, 98 resistance fighters are still buried here.